Back

 How much time do you spend on meal plans?

-If you spend more than 2 hours per week on plans, AI pays for itself in the first month.
-DAISY typically pays for itself in fewer than 3 consultations.
+If you spend more than 2 hours per week on plans, a specialized AI tool pays for itself in the first month.
+The 14-day free trial lets you evaluate the tool before any commitment.

 Are you solo or part of a team?